sevanetrebchenko/sevanetrebchenko.github.io/posts/better_cpp_syntax_highlighting.md

 }
 ```
 If we extend `PrismJS` to highlight *all* tokens that match class names, we may accidentally end up highlighting more than necessary.

-While this example may be contrived, it sheds light on the main underlying problem: it is difficult to reason about the structure of the code by only looking at individual tokens.
+While this example may be contrived, it sheds light on the fundamental issue of syntax highlighting with `PrismJS`: it is difficult to reason about the structure of the code by only looking at individual tokens.
+I believe this to be the reason for the issues pointed out above.
+Syntax highlighting for C++ requires additional context.
+Even tokens with the same spelling may need to be highlighted differently based on the context they appear in.
 What if we want to extract member variables of a given class?
 How do we distinguish between local variables and class members?
 What about types that we don't have definitions for, such as those included from third-party dependencies or the standard library?
-Approaches like using regular expressions or manual scope tracking quickly grow convoluted, posing a challenge from standpoints in both readability and long-term maintenance.
+Approaches like using regular expressions or rule-based syntax highlighting quickly grow convoluted, posing a challenge from standpoints in both readability and long-term maintenance.

 It makes sense, therefore, that PrismJS skips most this complexity and only annotates tokens it is confidently able to identify.